 The threat of bankruptcy has been used by Edinburgh City Council in an attempt to pressurise Council Tax debtors.
 Bankruptcy involves the “sequestration” of your assets (excluding items exempt from poinding/attachment – see list above.

-They can only make you bankrupt if you owe more than £10,000 – if you owe less than that, then it cannot be used.
+Currently – and up to at least 31 March 2021 – they can only make you bankrupt if you owe more than £10,000 – if you owe less than that, then it cannot be used.
 They sometimes send out letters threatening bankruptcy even if you owe less than £10,000, just to try and scare you – don’t fall for it.
-(The figure of £10,000 applies as at November 2020, it is periodically changed, so best check the current figure)
+(The figure of £10,000 is a temporary change to help people whose debts have increased due to coronavirus, the previous minimum debt level was £3,000.
+It is vital you check the current figure)

 Sequestration means that someone else takes over and manages your finances.
 This person is called the “trustee”.
 The trustee then comes to an arrangement with your creditors about paying off your debts.
 Home-owners or those running businesses would be most at risk from this procedure.
 But it’s worth bearing in mind that it is a difficult and inefficient means of recovering debts.